agalueu/Healthcare-Anaylisis/README.md

-Healthcare Analytics Project
 📌 Overview

-This project analyzes hospital encounters, conditions, treatments, and medications to generate insights into patient care, healthcare costs, and disease patterns.

-The analysis is based on a synthetic healthcare dataset (COVID-19 focused) commonly used in analytics practice.
+This project analyzes synthetic healthcare data to uncover patient demographics, condition prevalence, medication usage, hospital stay patterns, procedure demand, and year-over-year trends.
+The goal is to simulate real-world healthcare analytics and demonstrate SQL, data modeling, and visualization skills.

 📊 Dataset

-The dataset comes from a public healthcare simulation dataset that includes information on patients and their medical history.

-Main tables used:

-patients 🧍 – demographics and baseline information.

-encounters 🏥 – hospital visits (start/stop times, costs, reasons).

-conditions ⚕️ – diagnoses and chronic conditions.

-procedures 🩺 – treatments/procedures linked to encounters.

-medications 💊 – prescribed drugs with costs and coverage.

-observations 📊 – lab results, vitals, and other recorded measurements.

-The original CSV files were loaded into PostgreSQL using COPY commands.
+The dataset includes anonymized healthcare records with the following entities:

+Patients → demographic information (birthdate, gender, city, etc.)

+Conditions → medical conditions diagnosed per patient

+Medications → prescriptions issued to patients

+Encounters → hospital visits, admissions, and length of stay

+Procedures → medical procedures performed

 🛠️ Tools & Technologies

-PostgreSQL → SQL queries and data transformations.
+PostgreSQL → database storage and querying

+SQL (CTEs, Window Functions, Aggregations) → data analysis

-Power BI → Dashboards and interactive reports.
+Power BI → interactive dashboards and data visualization

-GitHub → Documentation and version control.
+dbdiagram.io → Entity Relationship Diagram (ERD)

 ❓ Key Business Questions

+What is the distribution of patients by age group and gender?

-What are the most common conditions diagnosed across patients?
+What are the most common medical conditions?

-How do hospital encounter costs vary by encounter type?
+How does medication usage vary by age group, gender, and geography?

-What are the most frequently prescribed medications and their costs?

-How long are patients typically staying in hospital by condition?

-Are there cost differences across patient demographics (age, gender, race)?

-What are the most common lab observations for COVID-related encounters?
+What are the typical hospital stay durations for different conditions?

-Which conditions are most associated with readmissions?
+Which procedures are most common in each city?

+How do conditions grow or decline year-over-year by age group?

 📂 Repository Structure

-├── README.md                # Project overview (this file)
+├── data/                 # Raw dataset files
-├── analysis_resume.md       # Query goals, logic, and insights
-├── sql/                     # SQL scripts for analysis
+├── queries/              # SQL scripts for analysis ├── analysis/             # Query analysis & documentation
-├── powerbi/                 # PBIX dashboard file
-└── images/                  # Screenshots of dashboards
+├── dashboard/            # Power BI files and visuals ├── erd/                  # Entity Relationship Diagram └── README.md             # Project documentation

 🔄 How to Reproduce

 Clone this repository.

-To get the data as it is too big to import in this repository you can go to https://synthea.mitre.org/downloads, and download COVID-19 10K, CSV | [mirror]: 54 MB, then if you want just pick this files in order to replicate this results:
-- patients
-- conditions
-- -encounters
-- medications
-- observations
-- procedures
+Create the database schema in PostgreSQL.

-Load the CSV files into PostgreSQL using the provided COPY statements.
+Load the dataset into the respective tables.

-Run the SQL queries in sql/.
+Run SQL scripts from the queries/ folder.

-Connect Power BI to PostgreSQL and build the dashboard.
+Open Power BI and connect it to PostgreSQL for visualization.

 🔗 Relationships (ERD)

-The project uses a snowflake schema with:

-patients as the main entity,

-linked to encounters,

-which in turn connect to conditions, procedures, medications, and observations.

-This structure allows analyzing patients from both a clinical and cost perspective.
+The database schema connects patients with their encounters, conditions, medications, and procedures.
+The ERD is included in the /erd folder for visualization of table relationships.

 📈 Power BI Dashboard

-The dashboard provides:

-Condition prevalence by patient demographics.

-Encounter and treatment cost analysis.

-Medication utilization and cost coverage.

-Observation patterns for COVID-related cases.

-Patient journey mapping across encounters.

-📷 Screenshots are available in the images/ folder.
+An interactive dashboard was created in Power BI to visualize key insights such as patient demographics, condition prevalence, prescription trends, and year-over-year growth.
+This dashboard translates SQL queries into intuitive charts for business users.